sequelize/sequelize-typescript/README.md

 To start the server use `ENVIRONMENT={development|production} ...
 DB_HOST={string} npm start` in command line.

 ## Stack
-The application is implemented in TypeScript.
-For the server implementation express.js is used.
-The framework sequelize provides the orm implementation.
+The application is implemented in _TypeScript_.
+For the server implementation _express.js_ is used.
+The framework _sequelize_ provides the orm implementation.

 ### TypeScript